-Housing Assignments & Process Frequently Asked Questions (FAQs)
+Housing Assignments and Process Frequently Asked Questions (FAQs)

 After June 19th, a Housing Appeal will need to be filled out, and is not guaranteed to be approved.
 June 19th as our deadline to be released without penalty because it was the latest date we could accommodate in order to place 4500 students on campus in the less than 2 month period before classes start.

 Yes.
 A room change process will be available beginning on July 20th for students who have a fall housing assignment.
 The room change process will end on July 31st.
 Students will need to login to the Housing Portal to participate in the room change process.

 Students who have submitted their deposit and application by June 1st are guaranteed housing provided the following:

 - If the student is new to Mason, they are registered for an orientation date by August 1st